 - There are annual contribution limits.
 In 2021 and 2022, that limit is $6,000.
 Those 50 or older are allowed to save an extra $1,000 every year, bringing the annual total to $7,000.

 - Your income affects your Roth IRA eligibility.
 In general, the more you make, the less you can use a Roth IRA.
 Contribution limits for 2021 start decreasing when an individual makes $125,000 annually.
-Those who make $140,000 or more cannot contribute to a Roth IRA.
+Those who make $140,000 or more as an individual cannot contribute to a Roth IRA.
+Married couples filing jointly will find that the phase-out begins at a combined annual income of $198,000 and stops altogether at $208,000.
+For 2022, contributions are limited for individuals making $129,000 and over, with those making more than $144,000 being prohibited from contributing to a Roth IRA.
+The 2022 limits for married couples filing jointly phase out beginning at a combined income of $204,000 and are eliminated altogether at a combined income of $214,000.

-- Like other types of retirement accounts, early withdraws (those made before age 59.5) are often subject to penalties.
+- Like other types of retirement accounts, early withdrawals (those made before age 59.5) are often subject to penalties.

-- Nontraditional investments like real estate, jewelry, or private business investments might be available in an IRA, but they come with extra complications and it's best to consult an expert about these options.
+- Nontraditional investments such as real estate, jewelry, or private business investments might be available in an IRA, but they come with extra complications and it's best to consult an expert about these options.

 - The performance of the account depends on how well the investments inside the account perform.
 Your money is not protected from market risks.